 Filled with lush vegetation, leafy palms, and shady pine trees, the Paseo de La Alameda is a peaceful public park in the Old Town that joins the Alameda del Mar and the Paseo Marítimo along the seafront.

 The park features a main promenade with marble walkways; decorative benches shaded beneath banana palms; and fountains, like the Fuente Virgen del Rocio, which was made in 1762.
 The park is also home to botanical gardens, and it was the city's first designated green space.

 Locals and tourists alike enjoy this refreshing oasis on warm sunny days, and it's a wonderful area for a leisurely stroll.

 Marbella's name means "Beautiful Sea," and the town lives up to this moniker with fine sandy beaches.
 Several excellent choices are within a short walk of the historic center of Marbella.
 All the public beaches have restroom facilities and lifeguards on duty during summer.

-The Playa Fontanilla is the closest beach to the city center of Marbella, just a short walk from the Old Town.
+The Playa de la Fontanilla is the closest beach to the city center of Marbella, just a short walk from the Old Town.
 This popular beach extends for 1,000 meters and has a promenade with restaurants and shops.

 The Playa Real de Zaragoza is a favorite beach known for its chiringuito (snack bars) and trendy restaurants.
-Close to Puerto Banús, the Playa de Alicante is a long stretch of sandy shore with beachside restaurants; beach chair and parasol rentals are also available.
+Close to Puerto Banús, the Playa Alicante is a long stretch of sandy shore with beachside restaurants; beach chair and parasol rentals are also available.